waaw-meem/RestAPI-Core/Readme.md

 Step 03: Now create app.js file
 Step 04: Now create routes folder and create files for route folder to write get and post request. and also Controller folder

+Note: This code will run when we use event listener and fetch method to get and post API and the software we use POSTMAN

 </p>